We’re going into the world of image transfer onto wood, and we’re going in deep, So grab your scuba gear.

 Print Transfer With Wax Paper

 I cut several pieces of wax paper simultaneously: you tape a piece of letter-sized printer paper over a long piece of wax paper folded over on itself a few times.
-Use a big metal ruler (these are indispensable for so many projects.) and craft knife to cut around the printer paper.
+Use a big metal ruler (these are indispensable for so many projects) and a craft knife to cut around the printer paper.

 I put a piece of wax paper in my printer tray and printed straight on that.
 I only had the occasional paper jam. 🙂